-If the counseling staff member determines that the alleged perpetrator(s) pose a serious and immediate threat to the University community, the Department of Public Safety may be called upon to issue a timely warning via the CEON system.
+If the counseling staff member determines that the alleged perpetrator(s) pose a serious and immediate threat to the University community, DPS may be called upon to issue a timely warning.
 Any such warning will not include any information that identifies the victim.
 If an alleged victim's request for confidentiality limits the school's ability to investigate a particular matter, the University may take steps to limit the effects of the alleged sexual misconduct and prevent its recurrence without initiating formal action against the alleged perpetrator or revealing the identity of the alleged victim.
 Examples include: providing increased monitoring, supervision, or security at locations or activities where the misconduct was alleged to have occurred; providing training and education materials for students and employees; revising and publicizing the University's policies on sexual misconduct; and conducting climate surveys regarding sexual misconduct.

-University Procedures for Complaints of Sexual Misconduct
+University Procedures for Investigation into Complaints of Sexual Misconduct

-The Title IX Coordinator and/or deputy Title IX Coordinator will be responsible for conducting the prompt, fair, and impartial investigation of Complaints filed with the University.
+The Title IX Coordinator and/or deputy Title IX Coordinator will be responsible for conducting the prompt, fair, and impartial investigation of complaints filed with the University.